marianaasilva/drf-friendly-errors/readme.rst

 Usage
 -----

-Simply add a FriendlyErrorMessagesMixin to your serializer or model serializer class
+Simply add a ErrorMessagesMixin to your serializer or model serializer class

 .. code:: python

-    from rest_framework_friendly_errors.mixins import FriendlyErrorMessagesMixin
+    from rest_framework_friendly_errors.mixins import ErrorMessagesMixin

-    class MySerializer(FriendlyErrorMessagesMixin, ModelSerializer):
+    class MySerializer(ErrorMessagesMixin, ModelSerializer):

 If you want to change default library settings and provide your own set of error codes just add following in your settings.py